TheLonelyGhost/blog/content/posts/what-is-a-symbol.md

 Okay, let's tear it apart again.

 If we saw just this binary without any other context, we can remember our shorthand for the headers by reading left to right.
 The first 3 digits signify it’s a boolean, which we know has a value length of 1 digit.
-We read it as boolean `false` and we’ve parsed the first 4 digits in the example data.
+We read it as boolean `false`, and we’ve parsed the first 4 digits in the example data.

 Since we're done with the first 4, we'll start at digit 5, follow along the same pattern with interpreting the first 3 digits as the datatype (`100` = float), and parse the next _X_ digits (float value &rarr; 13 digits) as the value.
 The next 13 digits amount to `0000000010011`, which we’ll pretend like we already established a new shorthand where floats have the last 3 digits reserved for the decimal number.
 This makes it easier since we remember this was `1.3`.